 Below, learn more about how gifts to each designated area of the Darden Annual Fund power the School's strategic priorities.

 Over half of the annual fund is used for student scholarships every year.
 As cost for graduate business education continue to rise, student support is a path for all alumni to ensure top talent continues to benefit from the unique Darden experience to become leaders in business and society.

-See how the Darden Annual Fund equates to success across emerging priorities of the School through a Q&A with Dean Scott C. Beardsley.
+See how the Darden Annual Fund has powered the School’s response to the coronavirus pandemic through a Q&A with Dean Scott C. Beardsley.

 Read Darden Professor Sankaran “Venkat” Venkataraman’s first-hand account of the impact of philanthropy on the faculty body.